othyn/DateStrings/README.md

 File > Swift Packages > Add Package Dependency...
 ```

-Paste this git repo URL into the search bar at the top and:
+Paste this git repo URL into the search bar at the top:

 ```url
 https://github.com/othyn/DateStrings.git